spdx/spdx-spec/chapters/3-package-information.md

 </spdx:package>
 ```

-## 3.23 Package Attribution Text <a name="3.23"></a>
+## P.23 Package attribution text field <a name="3.23"></a>

-**3.23.1** Purpose: This field provides a place for the SPDX data creator to record, at the package level, acknowledgements that may be required to be communicated in some contexts.
-This is not meant to include the package's actual complete license text (see `PackageLicenseConcluded`, `PackageLicenseDeclared` and `PackageLicenseInfoFromFiles`), and may or may not include copyright notices (see also `PackageCopyrightText`).
-The SPDX data creator may use this field to record other acknowledgements, such as particular clauses from license texts, which may be necessary or desirable to reproduce.
+**3.23.1** Purpose: This field provides a place for the SPDX data creator to record, at the package level, acknowledgements that might be required to be communicated in some contexts.
+This is not meant to include the package's actual complete license text (see `PackageLicenseConcluded`, `PackageLicenseDeclared` and `PackageLicenseInfoFromFiles`), and might or might not include copyright notices (see also `PackageCopyrightText`).
+The SPDX data creator might use this field to record other acknowledgements, such as particular clauses from license texts, which might be necessary or desirable to reproduce.

 **3.23.2** Intent: The intent is to provide the recipient of the SPDX file with acknowledgement content at a package level, to assist redistributors of the package with reproducing those acknowledgements.
-This field does not necessarily indicate where, or in which contexts, the acknowledgements need to be reproduced (such as end-user documentation, advertising materials, etc.) and the SPDX data creator may or may not explain elsewhere how they intend for this field to be used.
+This field does not necessarily indicate where, or in which contexts, the acknowledgements need to be reproduced (such as end-user documentation, advertising materials, etc.) and the SPDX data creator might or might not explain elsewhere how they intend for this field to be used.

 **3.23.3** Cardinality: Optional, one or many.